mjimdev/PreprocessorDebugging/README.md

 ### Logs

-By default, the application creates log files, to review them go to the root directory and find the Logs folder.
+By default, the script creates log files, to review them go to the root directory and find the Logs folder.
 ### Support